triton-inference-server/server/docs/model_configuration.md

 #### Resources

 The set of resources required to execute a model instance.
-Essentially, a resource is just mapping of a name to its corresponding count.
+Essentially, a resource is a mapping of a name to its corresponding count.
 By default, the resource counts are local to the device running the instance.
 However, a resource, with `global` flag set to `True`, will be shared across the system.
 Loaded models can not specify a resource